dmjohnsson23/micdrop/README.md

 * As a result, multiple sources are allowed (it's pretty common to use a `StaticSource`, `FactorySource`, or `IterableSource` to provide additional data not in the main source) but multiple sinks are not allowed.
 If this is desired, you can either make multiple passes over the source data, use the `MultiSink` wrapper, or write a custom sink that saves data multiple places.
 * `sink.put_nowhere()` is available if you want to ensure a pipeline item is always called even if it's value is not used.

+## Other useful tools

+* [Meza](https://github.com/reubano/meza?tab=readme-ov-file) is a Python library for processing tabular data with iterators.
+It can be used with Micdrop via `IterableSource` for reading, and Micdrop's `process` generator can be used as an iterable to feed data back into Meza for writing.
+* [MDBTool](https://github.com/mdbtools/mdbtools) is a command-line tool for reading MS Access database files.
+You can use it to convert an access database into another relational database (such as SQLite) which you can then read using the SQLAlchemy extension for Micdrop, or to a csv file which you can process with the the CSV extension.

 ## TODOs

 * Graceful error recovery (e.g., if a migration is running and an unexpected error occurs, there should be a way to retry or skip)